telerik/kendo-ui-core/docs/accessibility/five-tips-for-accessible-charts-with-dataviz.md

 ### 3. Add `title` and `desc` to the Root of the `svg` Element

 The next step we can take is to manually add title and description elements to the SVG element created by Kendo UI.
-These elements can bev leveraged by screen readers as fallback content to be read to disabled users.
+These elements can be leveraged by screen readers as fallback content to be read to disabled users.

 First, create a template script block for the `<title>` and `<desc>` fields: